 The researchers specifically believed that hexacosanol may decrease cellular and plasma cholesterol levels in the process.

-A 2016 study published in the journal Nutrients found that barley sprouts are good for alcohol-induced fatty liver because of their hypolipidemic property.
+Another study published in the journal Nutrients found that barley sprouts are good for alcohol-induced fatty liver because of their hypolipidemic property.

 Specifically, the high saponarin content barley sprouts contain both anti-inflammatory and antioxidant benefits.